Bills target business climate change

 The current climate isn't bad — a 2012 survey by CNBC ranked Colorado the fifth-best state in which to do business — but lawmakers in other states are working hard to gain ground on Colorado, including offering tax breaks and incentives Colorado cannot match.

-"Surrounding states are doing infinitely more than we're doing," said Sen. Rollie Heath, the Democrat who represents Boulder and most of
+"Surrounding states are doing infinitely more than we're doing," said Sen. Rollie Heath, the Democrat who represents Boulder and most of western Boulder County.
+Heath is a member of the Senate Business, Labor and Technology committee.

 More breaking news...